 For language schools, there are specific tactics that, when included in a marketing plan, reliably produce excellent results for effective promotion and the gains that come along with it.
 Curious about where to get started?
 Here’s a guide to help you produce an effective marketing strategy for your language school.

 Identify Your School’s Personas

 As a guiding principle for your language school marketing strategy, it is valuable to establish a clear picture of the types of individuals you wish to attract to your institution.
 This “persona” should provide a detailed description of the most important characteristics of these prospects, and can be used to inform the messaging you create in your marketing efforts.

 Here are some of the important qualities to consider when crafting your persona:

 - The prospect’s motivations and goals for learning a new language

 - Concerns or potential roadblocks the prospect might face

-Keep in mind that it is important to make an effort to craft personas with diversity in mind.
+Keep in mind that it is important to make an effort to craft personas with student diversity in mind.
 Students often prefer to attend language schools with classmates from a range of different nationalities, as this encourages more peer-to-peer practice in the language of instruction.
 By developing personas that allow you to cast a wide linguistic net, you can take an important step toward addressing the needs of your enrollees.

-Improving International SEO For Language Schools
+Improving International SEO with Marketing for Language Schools

 Organic search traffic is the bread and butter of many schools around the world.
 By improving the ranking your website enjoys in search results, it’s possible to gain a great deal of visibility and attention from prospective students.